-Terex performed an annual assessment of materiality for financial reporting purposes and concluded a materiality of \$16M for Terex.
-It viewed items to be material if their omission or misstatement could influence the decisions of users of our financial statements.
+Terex performed an annual assessment of materiality for financial reporting purposes and concluded a materiality of \$18M for Terex.
+Terex viewed items to be material if their omission or misstatement could influence the decisions of users of our financial statements.
 Terex currently reviews ESG materiality the same as financial materiality.

 Terex has various processes within the Company for the identification, evaluation, and mitigation of impacts of risks, including safety and environmental risk.
 Terex considers several factors when deciding whether a risk or opportunity presents a substantive financial or strategic impact on its business.
-These factors include, but are not limited to, impacts on its financial statements (such as a charge to earnings or liability on its balance sheet), cash flow impacts, compliance with laws and regulations, ability to continue to operate the business or some portion of business, impact to Company's reputation or brands and impact to its team members and the community.
+These factors include but are not limited to compliance with laws and regulations, ability to continue to operate the business or some portion of business, impact to Company's reputation or brands, impact to its team members and the community, impacts on its financial statements and cash flow impacts.